 For people living with an autoimmune disease, it’s common knowledge that food plays a big role in fighting or aiding inflammation.
 Juicing, smoothies, and tonics are often thought to play a role in helping minimize the adverse effects of certain autoimmune diseases.

-Studies have shown that parsley in green juice targets inflammation caused by rheumatoid arthritis.
+Studies have shown that in green juice targets inflammation caused by rheumatoid arthritis.

 Curcumin, the active ingredient in turmeric, can often help reduce the body’s inflammatory response as well.

 A diet rich in whole foods like fruits and vegetables may help improve depressive symptoms.
 For example, the bases of many juices or smoothies are kale or spinach.
-These leafy greens are rich in folate, which helps the body regulate homocysteine.
+These leafy greens are rich in folate, which .
 This is an amino acid associated with depression.

 Citrus fruit like oranges, grapefruit, and lemons are also often used in smoothies or juices.
-The vitamin C in the citrus fruits has been shown to be a factor in the regulation of dopamine.
-Berries also contain folate and act as neurotransmitters to help in the production of serotonin.
+The vitamin C in the citrus fruits has been shown to be a factor in the .
+Berries also contain folate and act as neurotransmitters to help in the .

 Consider trying juicing for: